 Saute the pepper strips for a few seconds.

-Add a tiny splash of dry white wine.
+Add 1 ounce of dry white wine.

 After the gratinee is baked to a golden color, remove the gratinee from the oven.